 Everyone I encountered was also so polite.
 For instance, Uber drivers would actually get out of the car and walk over to the other side just to open the car door for me.
 Nice to know that chivalry is not dead after all!

 Here in the US, my pet peeve is being called “ma’am.”
 In Mexico, I loved that everywhere I want, people called me “senorita” (“miss”).
-I imagine that this is a result of the more casual, friendly Mexican approach.
+I imagine that this has something to do with the more casual, friendly Mexican approach.

 To be expected, everything was so cheap in comparison to the U.S. It was nice to be able to eat out at a nice restaurant and not feel like I was spending half my weekly income.
 And considering the fact that a 20-minute Uber ride costs only about $2 (no exaggeration here), which is cheaper than the cost of a metro ride in New York City, I could take an Uber everywhere and not feel guilty about it.

 I definitely felt safer walking around than I did sitting in the backseat of Ubers or taxis.
-It doesn’t seem like traffic laws are really obeyed or enforced in DF.
-Even when the streets were congested with people, drivers would just keep driving.
-Whatever happened to stopping for pedestrians?
-There were also multiple instances where I actually thought that another driver was going to run into us!
+‘Cause it doesn’t seem like traffic laws are really obeyed or enforced in DF.
+Even when the streets were congested with people, drivers would just keep on driving!
+And there were multiple instances where I actually thought that another driver was going to run into us!

 After soaking in all of DF’s madness, I headed north to the colonial city of Guanajuato.

 I took an Uber to the main bus station in the north of the city and from there, took a bus to Guanajuato.
-The ticket was quite expensive (around 600 pesos or 30 dollars for a 5-hour bus ride), but each passenger had their own reclining chair and TV with a wide selection of movies and TV shows.
+The ticket was quite expensive (around 600 pesos or 30 dollars for a 5-hour bus ride), but each seat had a reclining chair and TV with a wide selection of movies and TV shows.